 Step 1: Enable SPF or DKIM for your domain by generating your free record.

-Step 2: Create a DMARC record using our DMARC record generator tool.
-Make sure you fill in the DMARC p= parameter to define your DMARC policy like in the example blow:
+Step 2: Create a DMARC record using our DMARC generator tool.
+Make sure you fill in the DMARC p= parameter to define your DMARC policy like in the example below:

 v=DMARC1; pct=100; p=reject; rua=mailto:[email protected];

 Step 3: Publish this record on your DNS

 Troubleshoot DMARC Policy Errors

 You should be wary of any syntax errors while setting up your record to make sure that your protocol functions correctly.